KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

 	* "Allow": You are allowed to show notifications.
 No further dialog for the user.
 	* "Don't Allow": continue to 2.
 2. Second call (and any further calls) to `maybeAskPermission`: Shows Rationale dialog explaining why permission is needed.
 User chooses:
-	* "OK": System dialog is shown again - a the last time.
+	* "OK": System dialog is shown again - the last time.
 User chooses:
 		* "Allow": You are allowed to show notifications.
 No further dialog for the user.
 		* "Don't Allow": You are not allowed to show notifications.
 No further dialog for the user.
 	* "Not now": continue to 2.